angrykoala/wendigo/README.md

 await browser.waitForUrl("my-url");
 ```

 **waitForRequest(url, timeout=500)**
 Waits until a request with given url is done.
+This will resolve immediately if the requests was already made, to wait without taking in account past requests use `waitForNextRequest`.

 ```js
 await browser.waitForRequest("my-url");
 ```

 **waitForResponse(url, timeout=500)**
 Waits until a response to the given url is done.
+This will resolve immediately if the response was already received, to wait without taking in account past requests use `waitForNextResponse`.

+**waitForNextRequest(url ,timeout=500)**
+Waits until next request with given url is done.
+If the request was already made, this method will wait until next one.

+**waitForNextResponse(url ,timeout=500)**
+Waits until next response with given url is received.
+If the response was already received, this method will wait until next one.

 **findByText(selector?, text)**
 Returns an array with the elements with text content matching the given text.